DevAndersen/c-sharp-silliness/src/ByValueSleep/README.md

 If we were to create a really big struct, could we use this to approximate a 1-second delay simply by passing our struct around?

+## Conclusion

-**Conclusion:** Yes, we can approximate a 1-second sleep simply by measuring the time it takes to pass a really bug `struct` around.
+Yes, we can approximate a 1-second sleep simply by measuring the time it takes to pass a really bug `struct` around.

 With a 100,000 byte struct, we can narrow down the approximate number of times we need to pass it around before reaching a roughly 1-second delay.